TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 27/Job 27.16.md

 ---

-Though he heap up silver as the dust, And prepare raiment as the clay;
+Though he heap up silver as the dust, and prepare clothing as the clay;